serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 :category: compilation
 :lang: en
 :authors: serge-sans-paille
 :summary: Pythran recently gained a type checking ability.
-And given the size of the diff, that's not some minor improvment!
-Let's see what happened then :-)
+And given the size of the diff, that's not some minor improvement!
+Let's see what happened :-)

-Pythran is currently part of the `OpenDreamKit <http://opendreamkit.org/>`_ project, a project that aims at improving the open source computational mathematics ecosystem.
+Pythran is currently part of `OpenDreamKit <http://opendreamkit.org/>`_, a project that aims at improving the open source computational mathematics ecosystem.

-The goal of Pythran there is indeed to improve some Python kernel computations, but there's something that actually makes Pythran difficult to use for new comers.
+The goal of Pythran is indeed to improve some Python kernel computations, but there's something that actually makes Pythran difficult to use for new comers.
 What is it?
 Let's have a look at the following Python code, inspired by a `stack overflow thread <http://stackoverflow.com/questions/13815719/creating-grid-with-numpy-performance>`_:

 .. code:: python
     :name: create_grid.py